King's Royal Regiment of New York: Raising the regiment (1776)

-On 19 May 1776, Sir John Johnson left his home at Johnson Hall in the Mohawk Valley and travelled with his family and approximately 200 retainers through the Adirondack Mountains to Montreal, Quebec.
-They arrived on 15 June, just days after Governor Sir Guy Carleton's army recaptured the city.
-Johnson soon left Montreal to chase the retreating Continental Army southwards down the Richelieu Valley towards Lake Champlain.
+On 19 May 1776, Sir John Johnson, fearing arrest, fled his home at Johnson Hall in the Mohawk Valley.
+He travelled with 170 Loyalist supporters through the Adirondack Mountains to Akwesasne on the St. Lawrence River and then to Montreal.
+They arrived on 15 June, just days after the Governor of Quebec, Sir Guy Carleton, had recaptured the city from the Americans following the 1775 Invasion of Quebec.
+Johnson soon left Montreal to join the pursuit of the retreating Continental Army southwards towards Lake Champlain.
 He met Carleton at Fort Chambly, where the Governor authorized Johnson to raise the King's Royal Regiment of New York.

-Initially, the members of the regiment comprised Johnson's refugee retainers from his estates in the Mohawk Valley, but the steady stream of Loyalist refugees fleeing to Montreal provided a ready source of recruits for the King's Royal Yorkers.
+At first, the regiment was composed mostly of Johnson's tenants from his estates in the Mohawk Valley, but the steady stream of Loyalist refugees fleeing to Canada provided a ready source of recruits for the Royal Yorkers.
+In June 1778, the regiment mustered 370 officers and men.
+By 1780 the regiment was approaching its authorized strength of 10 companies, and permission was granted to raise a second battalion.
+A year later, the regiment had a total strength of 955 officers and men.